polyphene/kythera/actors/test_actors/basic_test_actor/README.md

 ## Basic Test Actor

 This is a basic actor to test our Kythera testing framework.
-It has two main entry points: `TestOne()` and `TestTwo()`.

-Their entry point values, respectively `3948827889` and `891686990` have been calculated through the FRC 0042 and Helix `frc42_dispatch` crate.
-We wanted to use the `frc42_dispatch::match_method!` macro to generate proper method number value at compilation time but we faced dependencies issue that prevented us from doing so for now.
+It's entrypoints are:
+- `Constructor`: Method that should be called at deployment time of the test actor.
+It initializes the state of the actor.
+- `Setup`: Method that should be just before a call to a test method.
+Currently, it updates the state previously set by the `Constructor`.
+- `TestConstructorSetup`: Method that we use in our tests to check that `Constructor` properly initializes the state and that `Setup` updates it.
+This is the same thing as checking that they are called by Kythera.
+- `TestMethodParameter`: Method that checks the parameters passed to our test methods.
+Currently, it checks that we are properly passing the target actor ID.
+- `TestFailed`: `Test*` method that fails for testing purposes.
+- `TestFailFailed`: `TestFail*` method that fails for testing purposes.
+- `TestFailSuccess`: Successful `TestFail*` method for testing purposes.